nielstron/pyfronius/README.md

 The package currently supportes the Fronius API V1 and V0 and aims to support as many different device types as possible (Hybrid, GEN24,...).

-I also know there are better scripts, yet they are not on pypi which is necessary for using them with [Home Assistant](https://www.home-assistant.io)

 ## Contributing

 Support may be enhanced based on the official documentation ([V1](https://www.fronius.com/~/downloads/Solar%20Energy/Operating%20Instructions/42%2C0410%2C2012.pdf), [V0](https://www.fronius.com/~/downloads/Solar%20Energy/Operating%20Instructions/42,0410,2011.pdf)).